The Real Cost of Skipping a Podcast Strategy (And What to Do Instead)

 That weekly “What should I talk about?” moment.

-• Your core content pillars
+- Your core content pillars

-• Your upcoming offers or launches
+- Your upcoming offers or launches

-• FAQs you hear from your clients
+- FAQs you hear from clients all the time

-• Mistakes your audience is making
+- Common mistakes your audience is making

-• Stories that illustrate your expertise
+- Stories that show off your expertise

-With a list of intentional, pre-vetted topics ready to go, you’ll feel more confident, more focused, and less overwhelmed.
+With a list of intentional, pre-vetted topics ready to go, you’ll feel more confident, more focused, and way less overwhelmed.
 (And yes, podcasting will start feeling fun again.)

-Each of these steps might seem small on its own, but when you layer them together, they create something powerful:
+Each of these steps might seem small on its own.
+But when you layer them together, they create something powerful:

-A podcast that fuels your visibility, credibility, and client conversion, all while saving you time and mental energy.
+A podcast that fuels your visibility, credibility, and client conversion…all while saving you time and mental energy.

 And if you’re ready to stop guessing and start podcasting with a plan, I can help.